Ndombolo: Censorship and resurgence

-In December 2003, Wenge Musica Maison Mère released a two-track maxi-single titled Tindika Lokito, which included the eponymous song, used in promotion for the beer brand Skol, along with "Allez À L'Ecole".
+That year, Wenge Musica Maison Mère released a two-track maxi-single titled Tindika Lokito, which included the eponymous song, used in promotion for the beer brand Skol, along with "Allez À L'Ecole".
 "Tindika Lokito", composed by Werrason, boosted ndombolo's appeal in Central Africa, French-speaking regions of West Africa, East Africa, France, and Belgium.
 Its success led to Werrason receiving two consecutive Kora Awards, for Best Male African Artist and Best Central African Male.
 Following this, in December 2004, Koffi Olomide released the double album Monde Arabe, noted for its fusion of ndombolo and Congolese rumba with acoustic guitar interludes, which sparked a fashion trend known as "Sabot Monde Arabe" that featured round-toed slippers adorned with pearls, covering the phalanges and metatarsals of the foot.

 By 2007, Faustin Linyekula emerged as the genre's most influential dancer and choreographer, instrumental in popularizing its dance form in France.
 In an online interview, Linyekula elucidated that the genre's dance informs his "choreographic process and cultural identity", drawing from the dynamism of ndombolo dance to explore the "carnal possibilities central to ndombolo's power and popularity".
 In July 2007, his Festival des mensonges was presented at the Festival d'Avignon, along with Dinozord: The Dialogue Series (2006), and later won the 2007 Principal Prince Claus Award.
 On 15 August 2009, Wenge Musica Maison Mère published the album Techno Malewa Sans Cesse volume 1, which also blended ndombolo and Congolese rumba.
 The album's hit single "Techno Malewa Mécanique", featuring atalakus Brigade Sarbati and Lobeso, gained substantial popularity across Africa and among the continent's diaspora in Belgium and France, leading to a performance at Zénith de Paris.
 The song was also awarded Best Sound at the 2014 Nollywood and African Film Critics Awards in the United States, five years after its debut.
 They followed this with Techno malewa suite et fin volume 1, released in August 2011, a double album predominantly blending Congolese rumba and ndombolo, which peaked at number two in the Congolese Hit Parade of the newspaper L'Avenir, after Bande Annonce by Jossart N'yoka Longo of Zaïko Langa Langa.